raspberrypilearning/scratch-3d-science/en/step_3.md

 ## Choose your model

 Now it’s time to work on your own project.
-You may be bursting with ideas already, or you may need to take a few minutes to decide on a theme you want to work with.
+You may have lots of ideas already, or you may need to take a few minutes to decide on a theme.

 --- task ---

 Think about the model you would like to make.
-You could copy one of the examples in the video in the previous step, adapt one of them to make something different, or even come up with something completely original.
+You could copy or adapt one of the examples in the video in the previous step, or you could come up with something completely different.

 For example:
 1. You could use cotton wool and a pair of blue LEDs to make your own 3D thunder cloud